• THURNE MOUTH OPEN REGATTA 2023 •

 of the TMOR site after prize giving.

-Early entry to TMOR is via WebCollect which is our new simple online process for pre-entering your boat into the regatta.
-The entry fee for 2022 has been discounted if you enter in advance online, so we would advise you complete your entries before midday Thursday 2nd June to benefit from the saving.
+The entry fee and food for 2023 has been discounted if you purchase in advance online, so we would advise you to complete your entries before midnight on

-In order to enter the regatta, click this link and follow the instructions to complete your pre-entry:
+click this link and follow the instructions:

 If you have any questions on this, please contact secretary@ea-cc.org